jaredcobb/ccb-core/README.txt

 2. screenshot-2.png

 == Changelog ==

+= 1.0.7 =
+* Fix for a bug where auto-sync was failing when group images are enabled.
+* PHP 7.2 and above compatibility improvements.
+* Stronger encryption methods for PHP 7.2 and above.
+* Performance improvements in how the plugin loads and runs.
+* Compatible with Gutenberg, WordPress 5.0.

 = 1.0.6 =
 * Fixes a bug where admin libraries may not be loaded under some cron contexts.